Jayrmajithia/StarwarsFlaskApp/readme.md

-# Star Wars Flask API
+# Star Wars Flask APP
 Hello Welcome to Star Wars API endpoint using dockerized version of application There are two endpoints in this application.
 This application uses "swapi.dev" for the data
 ## "/films"